CZ-NIC/knot/doc/reference.rst

 Remote section
 ==============

-Definition of remote servers for zone transfers or notifications.
+Definitions of remote servers for outgoing connections (source of a zone transfer, target for a notification, etc.).

 ::